TheRubick/devops-exercises/topics/terraform/README.md

 ### Version Control

 <details>
 <summary>You have a Git repository with Terraform files but no .gitignore.
-What would you add to a .gitignore file in Terraform repository?</summary><br><b>
+What would you add to a .gitignore file in Terraform repository? ✅ </summary><br><b>

 ```
 .terraform